isomerpages/bca-strata/_resources/Guidelines.md

 Where the authorising party is a **company**:

-*   The representative(s) should produce an LOA which must be duly signed, sealed and printed on the company’s letterhead as well as a certified true copy of the company’s board resolution which: (a) allows the company seal to be affixed to the LOA; and (b) authorises the specified person(s) to represent the company at STB proceedings; and
+*   The representative(s) should produce an LOA or the board resolution which must be duly signed, sealed and printed on the company’s letterhead which: (a) allows the company seal to be affixed to the LOA; and (b) authorises the specified person(s) to represent the company at STB proceedings.
-*   At least one (1) representative must be a key appointment holder (e.g. managing director, director, partner) of the company.

 **All authorised representatives must be familiar with the facts of the case and should be given the mandate to make decisions on behalf of the Applicant/Respondent.**
 [Sample Letter of Authorisation (Personal Capacity)](https://file.go.gov.sg/sample-letter-of-authorisation.docx)